Getting Out and About

 There are so many ways to explore South Lakeland you are spoilt for choice!
 So start planning your route around South Lakeland today!

 There are some beautiful rides out right on your doorstep.
 Rural roads are accompanied by fantastic scenery, with mountains and lakes everywhere you look.
-Before embarking on your journey, you can avoid unexpected delays by checking the latest roadworks and travel news.
+Before embarking on your journey, you can avoid unexpected delays by checking the latest roadworks.
 Please remember when travelling by car that there can sometimes be limited parking spaces.

 Not far?
 Leave the car!